 It is necessary to remove skin tumors that could be cancerous because of the severe negative impact they could have if left untreated.
 Even if the tumor is benign, the location of it can still impact your vision and have other side effects.

-Afterwards, you may undergo reconstructive treatment to ensure that there is no visible trace left of cancer.
+Afterward, you may undergo reconstructive treatment to ensure that there is no visible trace left of the cancer.
 Our specialists will discuss with you the proper aftercare procedures to ensure the best healing process.